leebyron/til/entries/radiate intent.md

 nothing about what you're telling.
 If you anticipate needing to ask forgiveness after taking action then its best to get ahead of it by explaining the decision clearly immediately after you've made it.
-Even better, explain _before_ you act then radiate it.
-Share far and wide.
+Even better, explain _before_ you act then radiate it: share far and wide.

 ![intent](../media/222f597868763d3e.svg)